oREAGanoWombat/CH730-Fall25/free-particle-and-momentum-operator.md

 ## Free Particle

-Function of a standing wave.
-Where k tells about the p and direction of the wave.
+Function of a standing wave is:

 $$\Psi(x) = A * e^{i k x} + B * e^{-i k x}$$

 Solve for the energy of the wave by applying the hamiltonian to Ψ

-apply the operator on the wavefunction
+Apply the operator on the wavefunction

 $$H\Psi = -\frac{\hbar^2}{2m} \nabla^2(A e^{i k x} + B e^{-i k x})$$